sjmudd/ps-top/README.md

 really missing a feature in MySQL (see: http://bugs.mysql.com/75156) to provide higher resolution query times than seconds.
 It gives some info but if the queries are very short then the integer runtime in seconds makes the output far less interesting.
+Total idle time is also shown as this gives an indication of perhaps overly long idle queries, and the sum of the values here if there's a pile up may be interesting.

 You can change the polling interval and switch between modes (see below).